-- Orphanet data is available via a mobile app: - Orphanet Guides: an app in French giving access to information on French national support mechanisms for patients and their families, information concerning the functional consequences rare diseases and the related standards of care, as well as recommendations for emergency practitioners concerning rare diseases..
+Orphanet Guides: an app in French giving access to information on French national support mechanisms for patients and their families, information concerning the functional consequences rare diseases and the related standards of care, as well as recommendations for emergency practitioners concerning rare diseases.
 The app is available for iOS and Android.
-This app replaced the Orphanet app in 2021. - The Orphadata platform (www.orphadata.org) provides high-quality datasets related to rare diseases and orphan drugs, in a reusable and computable format. - Freely available datasets: Orphanet Rare Disease Ontology, Orphanet nomenclature and cross-references with other terminologies, classifications, disorders with associated genes, phenotypes associated with rare disorders, linearisation of rare disorders, epidemiological data; - Datasets available via Data Transfer Agreement/Licence: Textual information, catalogues of patient organisations, expert centres, clinical laboratories and diagnostic tests, orphan drugs, and research activities. - The Orphanet Rare Disease Ontology (ORDO), a structured vocabulary for rare diseases derived from the Orphanet database, capturing relationships between diseases, genes and other relevant features, such as epidemiological figures by geographical region.
+This app replaced the Orphanet app in 2021.

+The Orphadata platform (www.orphadata.com) provides high-quality datasets related to rare diseases and orphan drugs, in a reusable and computable format.

+- Freely available datasets: Orphanet Rare Disease Ontology, Orphanet nomenclature and cross-references with other terminologies, classifications, disorders with associated genes, phenotypes associated with rare disorders, linearisation of rare disorders, epidemiological data, data concerning the functional consequences of rare diseases; - Datasets available via Data Transfer Agreement/Licence: Textual information, catalogues of patient organisations, expert centres, clinical laboratories and diagnostic tests, orphan drugs, and research activities. - Ontologies (see below) - Tools and services: A range of tools are available and others, such as APIs, are forthcoming to ease re-use of Orphanet data.
+For the moment the RD-Code API is available, as well as an ORPHAcodes Dataviz, FAIR Datapoint, ORDO SPARQL Endpoint and HOOM SPARQL Endpoint. - The Orphanet Rare Disease Ontology (ORDO), a structured vocabulary for rare diseases derived from the Orphanet database, capturing relationships between diseases, genes and other relevant features, such as epidemiological figures by geographical region.
 ORDO provides integrated, re-usable data for computational analysis.
 In obo and OWL formats - HOOM, the HPO-Orphanet Ontological Module.
 Orphanet provides phenotypic annotations of the rare diseases in the Orphanet nomenclature using the Human Phenotype Ontology (HPO).
 HOOM is a module that qualifies the annotation between a clinical entity and phenotypic abnormalities according to a frequency and by integrating the notion of diagnostic criterion.
 In ORDO a clinical entity is either a group of rare disorders, a rare disorder or a subtype of disorder.
-The phenomes branch of ORDO has been refactored as a logical import of HPO, and the HPO-ORDO phenotype disease-annotations have been provided in a series of triples in OBAN format in which associations, frequency and provenance are modeled.
+The phenomes branch of

+ORDO has been refactored as a logical import of HPO, and the HPO-ORDO phenotype disease-annotations have been provided in a series of triples in OBAN format in which associations, frequency and provenance are modeled.
 HOOM is provided as an OWL (Ontologies Web Languages) file, using OBAN, the Orphanet Rare Disease Ontology (ORDO), and HPO ontological models.
-HOOM provides extra possibilities for researchers, pharmaceutical companies and others wishing to co-analyse rare and common disease phenotype associations, or re-use the integrated ontologies in genomic variants repositories or match-making tools. - The Orphanet Report Series (ORS) are thematic studies and reports on overarching subject, derived from data in the Orphanet database, published as PDF documents.
+HOOM provides extra possibilities for researchers, pharmaceutical companies and others wishing to co-analyse rare and common disease phenotype associations, or re-use the integrated ontologies in genomic variants repositories or match-making tools.

+• The Orphanet Report Series (ORS) are thematic studies and reports on overarching subject, derived from data in the Orphanet database, published as PDF documents.

 1.3.
-Highlights of 2020
+Highlights of 2022

-Orphanet international positioning
+Orphanet in its international environment